 EHS requirements continually change but rarely decline in number — even with shifts in regulatory philosophies.
 While the executive and legislative branches of government influence the leadership ranks of federal agencies, and to a lesser extent, set the tone for some enforcement approaches, the vast majority of essential EHS standards with which companies must comply remain relatively stringent and unlikely to be significantly altered.
-Insurance companies also use these standards to set rates for worker’s compensation and general liability policies, which is why leading EHS programs often deploy internal standards that are more stringent versions of baseline regulatory requirements as a way to avoid incidents that cause premiums to spike.
+Insurance companies also use these standards to set rates for worker’s compensation and general liability policies, which is why leading EHS programmes often deploy internal standards that are more stringent versions of baseline regulatory requirements as a way to avoid incidents that cause premiums to spike.

 Regulatory bodies also continually refine existing standards, publish new rules, and shift the focus of their enforcement activities.
 Between 2015 and 2017, for example, the Environmental Protection Agency (EPA) published 5,043 items in the federal register.
 Since 2010, the EPA has published more than 14,000 notices, rules and proposed rules in the federal register — a number significantly higher than other major government agencies.
-These rules apply to environmental protections, reporting and recordkeeping requirements, air pollution control, administrative practices and procedures, chemicals, confidential business information and more.
+These rules apply to environmental protections, reporting and recordkeeping requirements, air pollution control, administrative practises and procedures, chemicals, confidential business information and more.
 Other agencies also have made thousands of changes over the same period of time.